jpsaha/MOTPold/eligibility.md

 * Indian Olympiad Qualifier in Mathematics (IOQM) is a three hour examination with 30 questions.
 * Regional Mathematical Olympiad (RMO) is a three-hour examination with six problems.
 * Indian National Mathematical Olympiad (INMO), held on the third Sunday of January.
 * International Mathematical Olympiad Training Camp (IMOTC), held from April to May.
-Through the TSTs (Team Selection Tests), it leads to the selection of six students to represent India at IMO.
 * Pre-Departure Camp (PDC) held before leaving for [IMO](https://www.imo-official.org/).